p1xel8ted/UltrawideFixes/MiniShoot/README.md

 - Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.

 ## Changes

+`0.1.1` - 6th April 2024
+- Fixed actions related to toggling the run in background setting.

 `0.1.0` - 6th April 2024
 - Initial release.